 • Waterproof pants – get a decent brand like Berghaus, Mountain Designs or Mont

-• Micro-spikes can be a lifesaver if the track is icy – Kahtoola MICROspikes, while hard to find in some countries, are brilliant and fit over just about any shoe.
+• Micro-spikes can be a lifesaver if the track is icy – Kahtoola MICROspikes, are brilliant and fit over just about any shoe (they come in a few different sizes)

 While some people won’t leave home without a camping pillow, these items are ones that you may selectively take to make a short camping trip more enjoyable – but they might not make the cut on a longer trip where every gram matters!